This blog offers guidance on how to renovate a property, and the factors that lead to success.

 Ask your builder to explain what is possible.
 A contractor may be able to phase work to minimise your inconvenience.

 In the glass extension and basement conversion project, we carried out most of the basement conversion first.
-This then accommodated a temporary kitchen whilst the old kitchen was ripped out and the glass extension installed.
-When the new kitchen was ready, the basement work could then be completed.
-You can read more about this project here.
+We moved a temporary kitchen into that space whilst the builder ripped out the old kitchen and installed the glass extension installed.
+When the new kitchen was ready, the contractors finished off the basement conversion.

-Out of courtesy, make sure your immediate neighbours are also forewarned of the impending work.
+Out of courtesy, forewarn your immediate neighbours of the impending work.

 Be ready for the onslaught of dirt, dust, builders, noise and a loud radio.

 If you remain on site, you will get to know your builders well, and enjoy their daily banter.
 It always helps to offer them tea, cake and the occasional lolly.
 You should receive a regular brief from any professional that you employ to oversee the project.
 From time to time, a builder might ask your opinion on something because you happen to be there; try to defer to your professional adviser because he or she will have a detailed technical understanding of the question, and the consequences of the solution.